Highpoint2000/webserver-scanner/README.md

 - There are problems when using upstream proxy servers and NON-TEF receivers

 ## History:

+### v1.3:
+- Added Auto Scan Mode for ALL Devices including settings (blacklist on/off, sensivity, scan hold time).
+To do this, set the query off PE5PVB Firmware in the header of the script to 'false'.
+- Default values ​​for mode, sensitivity and scan hold time can be set in the script
+- blacklist on/off and sensivity have affect the manual search mode << >>
+- To use the blacklist option, a file /web/scanner/blacklist.txt must be created  (For example, the frequencies that should not be logged must be: 89.800 89.400 100.80 ...
+They can be written next to or below each other with spaces)

 ### v1.2:
 - Added Scan Sensitivity and Scanhold Time settings